 Grief can start long before the death of your loved one.
-Your loved one has received a terminal diagnosis; the misery starts when you heard the news.
+Perhaps your loved one has received a terminal diagnosis; the misery starts when you heard the news.
 This is known as anticipatory grief.
-If the disease lasts for a year or two, you can tack that time onto your grief timeline.
+If the disease lasts for a year or two, you can tack that time onto your grief timeline as well.

 If you have just received news of a loved one’s sudden death, then your grieving has just begun.
 It doesn’t mean your grief will be shorter than the person who has known death would visit.
 The situation thrust grief on you differently.